MCxQC/Hello-World/README.md

   - mikeyww, teadrinker, swagfag, just me, FanaticGuru, sofista, boiler and others.

 ### Donations (PayPal)
-  - If you've found this script useful and you'd like to make a donation, it would be greatly appreciated ! :smiley: https://www.paypal.com/paypalme/martinchartier
+  - If you have found this script useful and would like to contribute, any donations would be greatly appreciated.
+Thank you! :smiley: https://www.paypal.com/paypalme/martinchartier